 How to get to Sukhothai:

 You can get a bus or train from Ayutthaya to Sukhothai and the journey takes about 6 hours.

 Chiang Mai – 3 or 4 days

-How to get there: Buses and trains take about 8 hours from Sukothai to Chiang Mai.
+Buses and trains take about 8 hours from Sukothai to Chiang Mai.
 There’s also an airport at Chiang Mai which operates international and domestic flights.
-There’s also an overnight train to Bangkok which takes about 11 hours.
+It only takes 1 hour to fly from Bangkok but the best way to get from Bangkok to Chiang Mai is on the overnight train which takes about 11 hours.

 Pai, Mae Hong Son – 3 or 4 days

 Pai is a hippie backpacker town nestled in the mountains of northern Thailand several hours from Chiang Mai.

 Pai is one of the most popular places for backpackers in Thailand.
 Here you’ll find cosy cafes decorated with tapestries and colourful pillows that serve delicious vegan and vegetarian food, as well as bars that have live music nights, and tons of opportunities for you to explore the surrounding forest, hot springs, and mountains.

 Make sure to spend an evening shopping and eating on Walking Street; you won’t be able to resist all of the delicious aromas of street food!